gneb000/renparkn/README.md

 # renparkn
-Recursively rename files in provided directory by adding the parent directory name while keeping the numbering (only first number in file name is kept).
+Recursively rename files in provided directory by adding the parent directory name while keeping the numbering (first number in file name is kept by default).

 ## Usage
 ```